Fifth wave Russian emigration: Number of people

 Researchers of the fifth wave of emigration have emphasized the difficulty of determining its real scale due to the lack of an effective statistical accounting system in Russia.
 Russian Federal Statistics Service uses data from the Ministry of Internal Affairs, which takes into account deregistration without distinguishing between Russian citizens and foreigners (for example, citizens of post-Soviet countries working in Russia).
 The Federal Migration Service and the Ministry of Labor only take into account Russians who moved through companies licensed to employ abroad, which is why most of the data on labor migration relates to Russian sailors working on Russian ships under the flags of other countries.
 The Ministry of Foreign Affairs records emigration based on registration at Russian consular offices to receive services or documents.
 Finally, the Pension Fund only takes into account citizens who have applied for a pension abroad.

 A more accurate source of information on Russian emigration is the national statistics of recipient countries, as well as aggregated data from the UN Population Division and Organization for Economic Cooperation and Development.
 The figures published by foreign agencies, as a rule, significantly exceed the Russian Federal Statistics Service data.
-Thus, in 2013-2014, Federal Statistics Service's figures for emigration to Spain were underestimated by 22 times, to France - by 14 times, to Germany by 8 times, to the USA - by 5-7 times.
-The The Civil Initiatives Committee (CIC) of Alexei Kudrin in the 2016 report "Emigration from Russia in the Late 20th - Early 21st Century" considered it necessary to adjust Russian official data by 3-4 times upwards Russian Federal Statistics Service.
+Thus, in 2013-2014, Federal Statistics Service's figures for emigration to Spain were underestimated by 22 times, to France - by 14 times, to Germany by 8 times, to the USA - by 5–7 times.
+The Civil Initiatives Committee (CIC) of Alexei Kudrin in the 2016 report "Emigration from Russia in the Late 20th – Early 21st Century" considered it necessary to adjust Russian official data by 3–4 times upwards Russian Federal Statistics Service.

 Given the limited quantity and quality of data, estimates of the size of the fifth wave of emigration varied.
 During a discussion on "Radio Liberty" sociologist Alexander Grebenyuk, citing statistics from recipient countries, spoke of 100,000 emigrants from Russia annually, the CIC estimated the exodus from Russia at 120,000–150,000 people each year, and the authors of the report "Putin's Exodus: A New Brain Drain" wrote about 1.6–2 million people who left for Western world alone in 2000–2019.